 - 1 4 oz can green chiles mild or hot

-- Stir frequently, scraping the sides until melted and smooth.
+- Stir frequently, scraping the sides with a spatula until melted and smooth.
 It only takes a few minutes.

 - Stir in the green chiles.

-- Add more milk if you want it thinner.
+- Add more milk if you prefer, to make it thinner.

-- Serve immediately with chips, tortillas, and your favorite mexican dish.
-It is best served straight from the skillet to keep warm longer, but if it cools and hardens, simply reheat in the microwave in 30 second intervals.
+- Serve immediately with chips, tortillas, or poured over Nachos or Enchiladas.
+To keep warm, a mini crockpot is best.
+However, if it cools and hardens, simply reheat in the microwave in 30 second intervals and stir well.